Computation and Size of Interpolants for Hybrid Modal Logics: Introduction

+Consider formulae $\varphi$ and $\psi$ such that $\varphi\rightarrow \psi$ is valid.
+Then a \emph{Craig interpolant} for $\varphi$ and $\psi$ is any formula $\chi$ using only the shared non-logical symbols of $\varphi$ and $\psi$ such that both $\varphi\rightarrow \chi$ and $\chi \rightarrow \psi$ are valid.
+The formula $\chi$ often provides a useful explanation of why $\varphi\rightarrow \psi$ is valid.
 Craig interpolants have found many applications, including the inference of loop invariants and program abstractions in program verification~\cite{DBLP:reference/mc/McMillan18}, query rewriting in databases~\cite{DBLP:series/synthesis/2016Benedikt,DBLP:conf/kr/TomanW21}, and the construction of separators for positive and negative data examples in concept learning~\cite{DBLP:journals/ai/JungLPW22}.
 In all of these settings, it is crucial that interpolants can be computed efficiently, given $\varphi$ and $\psi$.

 A logic is said to enjoy the Craig interpolation property (CIP) if a Craig interpolant exists whenever $\varphi\rightarrow\psi$ is valid.
-In such cases, interpolants can often be extracted directly from proofs of $\varphi\rightarrow\psi$ in an appropriate proof system~\cite{DBLP:journals/apal/TabatabaiJ25,DBLP:journals/apal/FittingK15,TenEtAl13}.
+In such cases, interpolants can often be extracted directly from proofs of $\varphi\rightarrow\psi$ in an appropriate proof system~\cite{DBLP:journals/apal/TabatabaiJ25a,DBLP:journals/apal/FittingK15,TenEtAl13}.
 By contrast, if a logic does not have CIP, then the existence of a proof does not guarantee the existence of an interpolant, and it remains unclear how interpolants could be extracted even when they do exist.
 Although recent work has made significant progress on the problem of deciding whether interpolants exist in logics without CIP, very little has been achieved on the construction of interpolants or on estimating their size.
 This problem arises because the algorithms developed so far are non-constructive: rather than providing explicit interpolants, they rely on variants of Robinson’s joint consistency, which in turn rely on compactness.

 The aim of this paper is to establish the first elementary upper bounds for constructing Craig interpolants in modal and description logics that lack CIP.
 We focus on the family of decidable hybrid modal logics, or equivalently, description logics with nominals.
 The computation of Craig interpolants in these logics is particularly significant for two reasons.